goobiexyz/Rute/README.md

-# rute
+# Rute
-Concise alternative to XML
+## Objective
+Rute aims to be a data-interchange file format that can be used as a more concise alternative to XML.